3:10 to Yuma (2007 film): Plot

 Wade's gang, led by Charlie Prince, ambushes the decoy wagon and kills everyone after learning that Wade is in Contention.
-The gang offers a $200 cash reward to anyone who kills one of Wade's captors.
-Numerous men volunteer, causing the town's marshals to desert; Wade's men kill them when they surrender.
+Prince and the others encounter Boles and his crew at the mines and kills them.
+Upon arriving in Contention, Prince offers a $200 cash reward to anyone who kills one of Wade's captors.
+Numerous men volunteer, causing the town's marshals to desert; Wade's men kill them when they surrender regardless.
 Butterfield resigns and even offers Evans $200 anyway to walk away for his trouble but after Evans refuses the offer he agrees to keep William safe at Evans's behest.
 Evans agrees to put Wade on the prison train if Butterfield pays him $1000, escorts his son safely home, grants his farm access to river water, and gets Hollander to leave his family alone.

 Evans escorts Wade out of the hotel, and the two make their way across town, evading gunfire from the gang and the townsmen.
 Wade surprises Evans and nearly strangles him, but relents when Evans reveals that delivering Wade to the train is not only for his family but his honor as well; he finally reveals to Wade that he lost his leg after retreating in the only battle he ever fought when one of his own men accidentally shot him, requiring part of his leg to be amputated.
 Wade then admits he has already been to Yuma Prison and escaped twice, and agrees to board the train, allowing Evans's contract to be fulfilled and redeeming Evans to his sons.

 Wade helps Evans evade his gang and boards the train.
 Charlie appears and shoots Evans despite Wade's order to stop.
 Wade steps off the train, comforting Evans in his final moments.
 When Charlie returns Wade's gun belt, Wade executes him along with the rest of his gang.
 William appears and draws his gun on Wade but does not kill him, instead turning to his dying father.
 Wade boards the train and surrenders his weapon.
 Evans dies as William tells him he accomplished his mission.
 Butterfield watches the train depart with Wade on it.
 As the train disappears around a bend, Wade whistles, and his faithful horse gallops after the train.